Selene Foster (Co-founder & Executive Director) lives in Palo Alto, CA with an inventor, 12 chickens, and a cat.

 Originally from the high desert on the eastern side of California’s Sierra Nevada mountains, she went on to attend Bard College (New York), studying Studio Art and Literature (B.A., 1999), and obtained her Master’s degree in Fine Art from Mills College (Oakland) in 2004.
 Her artwork has since been exhibited on both coasts.

-She spent four years as Exhibitions Coordinator at Root Division, an arts education non-profit in the Mission District, facilitating 12 exhibitions of emerging and established artists a year.
-She is currently the North American Ambassador for the Museum of Broken Relationships, whose traveling exhibition she has curated across the United States, and is a consultant for Protean Research, a scientific research organization dedicated to engaging the creative community in the development of new media for scientific presentation.
+She spent four years as Exhibitions Coordinator at Root Division, an arts education nonprofit in the Mission District, facilitating 12 exhibitions of emerging and established artists a year.
+She is currently the North American Ambassador for the Museum of Broken Relationships, whose traveling exhibition she has curated across the United States, and is a freelance web designer.

 Georgeann Sack (Associate Content Producer) Before becoming the Executive Director of the Helen Wills Neuroscience Institute at UC Berkeley, Georgeann worked as a postdoc in Marla Feller’s laboratory at UC Berkeley, where she studies the development of neural circuits required for vision and the interactions between neurons and the elusive glial cell.
 She is also Outreach Director for the Berkeley Science Review and she has presented or performed in two BAASICS programs.
 You can learn more about Georgeann on Twitter: @ActiveScientist.